a-knit/accent_analysis/README.md

 Accent Inspector classifies the person as either a native or a non-native English speaker using formant analysis and a Support Vector Machine.
 Applications for this include identifying customer types and providing targeted customer service and marketing.

+## Understanding the Model

+The objective of this project was to answer the following question:

+Can an algorithm detect the accent of a speaker?

+The human ear easily notices when an unfamiliar accent is present.
+Accent Detector attempts to use the same differences in sound that the human ear focuses on and deliver an accurate label for whether a given speaker has an accent.

+### The Data

+A database of over 1500 audio files from [The Speech Accent Archive](http://accent.gmu.edu/) was used to train the model.
+These files contain recordings of speakers with 39 different native languages, and all of them are reading the same transcript.
+This gives the dataset the consistency needed to conservatively test the hypothesis.

+The model relies on analysis of formant data to make predictions.
+Formants are frequencies in soundwaves from speech that are amplified due to the size and shapes of certain cavaties in the speakers vocal tract.
+The first formant comes from the back of the throat, the second from the front of the mouth, and so on.
+A free linguistics software named [Praat](http://www.fon.hum.uva.nl/praat/) was used to extract the formant data.

 ![](images/waveform_spectrogram.png)
+Above is a waveform and spectrogram from Praat

+### The Model

+Accent detector uses a Support Vector Machine to make predictions based on formant data.
+The analysis uses first 4 formants of the first 12 words from each audio file.
+These allow the model to classify the speaker as either a native English speaker, or a non-native English, non-Indo-European speaker.
+Several tests sets have been run through the model and the accuracy is consitently above 85%, while the F1 score for the native English speaking class is almost 90%.

+### Insights

+These are reasonably auspicious results, considering the subtleties in the formant differences across accents and the amount of data used.
+The model did not perform well on more difficult problems, but these are likely solvable with further data and research.

+The model did not perform well when other Indo-European languages were included in the training and test sets.
+This is because these languages are too similar to English and much harder to distinguish.
+This would be solved with much more data, especially from the other languages.

+The model did not classify between more specific accent groups with high accuracy.
+Again, the amount of data is the prevailing issue.
+Four language families were used and the model was only able to select with about 50% accuracy.
+Most of the observations were in the European family, the maximum observations in any one of the other groups was below 200.
+This just was not enough to accurately make decisions with the SVM.
+The model performed much better when the non-European families were grouped together.

+The model also required that each subject read the same transcript as the speakers in the database.
+This would be resolved with more accurate labeling of the words from each speaker as well as more data.
+Each audio file was divided into words (or more specifically, the vowel sounds for each word), using pulse analysis from Praat.
+This worked fairly well, but would sometimes pick up sounds that were not words as well as lump two words together.
+This is evidenced by the fact that the model performed best using only the first 12 words when there were actually 69 words in the transcript.
+The 13th word in each recording was too varied to be useful.
+This could be solved with a labeling algorithm that more accurately identifies each word.

+Despite the above setbacks, the results from classifying native English against all non-European speakers proves the feasibility of solving more difficult problems.

 ## Using the Model